Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Check out Cygnet

-Cygnet is a charming, historic town about 15 minutes from Huonville – if you’re a fan of the show Deadloch, the scenery might be familiar to you as most of it was filmed here.
-The main street has wonderful homewares and antiques stores and galleries to browse as well as several cafes to grab a bite and a coffee – the Red Velvet Lounge and the Old Bank are local faves.
+Cygnet is a charming, historic town just 15 minutes from Huonville—if you’re a fan of Deadloch, the scenery might look familiar, as much of it was filmed here.
+The main street is lined with wonderful homewares, antique stores, and galleries to browse, along with several cafes for a bite and a coffee—Red Velvet Lounge and The Old Bank are local favourites.

-Stock up on some locally-made produce at the Cygnet Garden Larder or Poolish bakery (the sourdough is to die for).
-Even the local IGA is stacked with Tassie meats and cheeses, and the farmers market on the first and third Sunday of each month is a don’t-miss.
+Stock up on locally made goodies at Cygnet Garden Larder or Poolish Bakery (the sourdough is to die for).
+Even the local IGA is brimming with Tassie meats and cheeses, and the farmers' market on the first and third Sunday of each month is not to be missed.

 Cygnet, Tasmania

-Any trip to Tasmania will show you how beautiful the landscape is, and the Huon Valley is no different with its lush greenery, sparkling river and dramatic peaks.
-But it turns out it’s just as captivating underneath the ground, which you’ll discover when you visit Hastings Caves State Reserve.
-Featuring Newdegate Cave, the largest dolomite cave in Australia, this fascinating subterranean labyrinth was formed 40 million years ago.
+Tasmania’s breathtaking landscapes are legendary, and the Huon Valley is no exception with its lush greenery, sparkling rivers, and dramatic peaks.
+But the magic continues underground at Hastings Caves State Reserve, home to Newdegate Cave—the largest dolomite cave in Australia, formed over 40 million years ago.

 754 Hastings Caves Road, Hastings